Full Body Workout — for beginners and advanced

 This approach has deep roots in powerlifting and weightlifting, where athletes need to be strong in several fundamental movements.
 Systems like Mark Rippetoe's "Starting Strength" and "StrongLifts 5x5" are built entirely on this principle, proving its effectiveness in building a solid strength foundation.

 Let's look at the structure of a classic beginner program based on StrongLifts 5x5 to see how the principle is applied.
-Training is done 3 times a week, for example, on Monday, Wednesday, and Friday, alternating between two different workouts (A and B).
+You train 3 times a week, for example, on Monday, Wednesday, and Friday, alternating between two different workouts (A and B).
 Workout A:

 • Barbell Squat: 5 sets of 5 reps